 Along with her academic and professional accomplishments, Jasmine is a mother of two, currently residing in the Lilburn/Tucker area of Gwinnett County.
 Jasmine has been involved in community organizing and activism.
 She served as the Director of the March for Science held in Atlanta in April 2017.
 She then continued to work with other groups, including the Georgia Alliance for Social Justice, on advocating for social justice issues and causes.
 She believes that an inclusive Georgia is a thriving Georgia, and that there is no place for divisive rhetoric and discriminatory practices in Georgia's future.

-When she is not teaching at Emory, or legislating at the State Capitol, you can usually find her at one of her kid’s soccer games or track meets, or with a microphone in her hand singing karaoke.
+When she is not teaching at Emory, or legislating at the State Capitol, you can usually find her at one of her kid’s soccer games, basketball games or track meets, or with a microphone in her hand singing karaoke.
 Her personal philosophy can be summed up in this quote by the late Maya Angelou—“I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”